 Evergy manages interest rate risk and short- and long-term liquidity by limiting its exposure to variable interest rate debt to a percentage of total debt, diversifying maturity dates and, from time to time, entering into interest rate hedging transactions.
-At December 31, 2020, 3% of Evergy's long-term debt was variable rate debt.
-Evergy also has short-term borrowings and current maturities of fixed rate debt that are exposed to interest rate risk.
-Evergy computes and presents information regarding the sensitivity to changes in interest rates for variable rate debt and current maturities of fixed rate debt by assuming a 100-basis-point change in the current interest rates applicable to such debt over the remaining time the debt is outstanding.
+At December 31, 2021, 2.8% of Evergy's long-term debt was variable rate debt, short-term borrowings and current maturities of fixed rate debt that were exposed to interest rate risk.
+Evergy computes and presents information regarding the sensitivity to changes in interest rates for variable rate debt, short-term borrowings and current maturities of fixed rate debt by assuming a 100-basis-point change in the current interest rates applicable to such debt over the remaining time the debt is outstanding.

-Evergy had \$1,038.7 million of variable rate debt, including notes payable, commercial paper and current maturities of fixed rate debt as of December 31, 2020.
-A 100-basis-point change in interest rates applicable to this debt would impact income before income taxes on an annualized basis by approximately \$6.2 million.
+At December 31, 2021, Evergy had \$1,815.3 million of variable rate debt, short-term borrowings and current maturities of fixed rate debt.
+A 100-basis-point change in interest rates applicable to this debt would impact Evergy's income before income taxes on an annualized basis by approximately \$16.1 million.